 - Cable Length: ~ 2′ (60 cm)

 - Cable Termination: Male NXT

 Check out Jojoguy’s video using the dFlex to control motor speed.

 You may also like…

-BrickPi+ helps you do more with LEGO MINDSTORMS by connecting LEGO sensors and motors to the Raspberry Pi.
-The Base Kit includes one BrickPi board for connecting MINDSTORMS and an upgraded 6-sided basic acrylic case for attaching Lego technic bricks.
+BrickPi3 helps you do more with LEGO MINDSTORMS by connecting LEGO sensors and motors to the Raspberry Pi.
+The Base Kit includes one BrickPi board for connecting MINDSTORMS, an upgraded 6-sided acrylic case for attaching Lego technic bricks, and a battery power pack.
 Raspberry Pi sold separately.
 LEGO parts not included.